11BelowStudio/HECC-IT/Summer background preparation work/Research/Treaty of Babel research.md

             * If it's unclaimed by the 'likely' ones, it then polls the 'unlikely' list
                 * If it remains unclaimed by the 'unlikely' list, it's format is "unknown"
             * Formats polled in 'popularity' order (formats with most works first)
+* Eventually outputs an .iFiction file for the input story.

 ## Guidelines for 'interpreters' (programs used to run the game) and 'browsers' (programs offering a choice of story files) (section 3)
 * Use bibliographic data if available, even if it's just to give windows/saved games sensible titles, or for an 'about this game' option